2023: Shun violence, use PVC to elect your choice candidate, Enugu Speaker, Nwoye urges youths

 By Chinedu Adonu

-Ahead of the 2023 general election, the immediate past chairman of All Progressive Congress, APC, Enugu State, Dr Ben Nwoye, and Speaker of state House of Assembly, Hon.
-Edward Ubosi has charged Nigerian youths to shun thuggery and all manner of violence capable of disrupting the Electoral process.
+Ahead of 2023 general election, the immediate past chairman of All Progressive Congress, APC, Enugu State, Dr Ben Nwoye, and Speaker of state House of Assembly, Hon.
+Edward Ubosi, have charged Nigerian youths to shun thuggery and all manner of violence capable of disrupting Electoral process.

-Nwoye, who expressed worries over the high cost of nomination forms for various political positions among the major political parties, said the development would deprive youths of effective participation in the political system.
+Nwoye, who expressed worried over the high cost of nomination forms for various political position among the major political parties, said the development would deprive youths from effective participation in the political system.

 Addressing the Ohanaeze youths council of Enugu East Senatorial district in Enugu State yesterday during a political programme, organised together by the future leaders, Nwoye, urged them not to be discouraged by the development but should remain more focused.

-Dr Nwoye who is also a serving Commissioner representing the South-East geo-political zone in the Federal Competition and Consumer Protection Commission (FCCPC), reminded the youths that as a way of participating, those that are registered and have permanent Voters card PVCs should go out during the election and vote for credible leaders.
+Dr Nwoye who is also a serving Commissioner representing South East geo-political zone in the Federal Competition and Consumer Protection Commission (FCCPC), reminded the youths that as a way of participation, those that are registered and have permanent Voters card PVCs should go out during the election and vote for credible leaders.

-He further charged them to mobilize their members across Nigeria and vote out those political classes that have deprived them of the opportunity of participating in the electoral process.
+He further charged them to mobilize their members across Nigeria and vote out those political class that have deprived them the opportunity of participating in the electoral process.

-“It’s for the youths to realise that despite that they have been economically deprived and suppressed that all they have now as a way of participation is to ensure that those who registered to vote should go out and vote conscientiously and elect credible leaders,” Nwoye stated.
+“It’s for the youths to realise that despite that they have been economically deprived and suppressed that all they have now as way of participation is to ensure that those who registered to vote should go out and vote conscientiously and elect credible leaders ,” Nwoye stated.

 He said “The purpose of this gathering came at the right time.
 This is political time and people are vying for different positions.

-“That the election will hold, is in the hands of youths and it will not hold is their hands. adding that they have the power, knowledge, zeal and capacity to destroy and amend.
-I believe this time is the time to advise them to keep calm and elect the person that will lead them well come 2023 with PVC.
+“That the election will hold, is in the hands of youths and it will not hold is their hands. adding that they have the power, knowledge, zeal and capacity to destroy and to amend.
+I believe this time is the time to advice them to keep calm and elect person that will lead them well come 2023 with PVC.

 “Because of the economic situation of the country, many of them can not afford the money to purchase the form for House of Assembly, Reps, Senate, Governor or even president.